-In their assessment report, the doctoral students are expected to show that they have achieved the expected learning outcomes.
-Generally, for all examinations at the doctoral level the doctoral student is expected do:
+In their assessment report, the doctoral students will show in the text that they achieved the expected learning outcomes for respective courses.
+Generally, for all examinations at the doctoral level the doctoral student can:

-- report, comparatively analyse and critically meta-reflect on the course's main themes and literature in a coherent way, - argue nuanced and linguistically correctly in line with the requirements and contingency of the academic genre and, - manage accuracy and referencing correctly according to the APA or Harvard system.
+- report, comparatively analyze and critically meta-reflect on the course's main themes and literature in a coherent way, - argue nuanced and linguistically correctly in line with the requirements and contingency of the academic genre and, - manage accuracy and referencing correctly according to the APA or Harvard system.